shaovoon/str_num_conv/README.md

 	std::cout << "num:" << num << std::endl;
 ```

 `conv()` does not throw exception but returns `false` for failure.
 Developer can supply an `errc` argument for information.
 In the special case of number to string, there is no error parameter because no failure is possible except for out of memory so caller can safely assume the error is OOM.
 For some case, it is enough to know the presence of error, not the cause.
 Sometimes, error is to be expected for optional field not supplied or mutually-excluded fields, say, in a file configuration settings.
-It is only possible to obtain contextual information at the call site to do meaningful error handling.
+It is only possible to obtain contextual information at the call site for meaningful error handling.
 Boost `lexical_cast()` throws exception with a generic error message of "bad lexical cast: source type value could not be interpreted as target".
 For instance, I put a bunch of `lexical_cast()` calls under a try-catch block, it is not clear to me which conversion failed during exception.
 This is the sole reason why such [lexical_cast wrapper](https://www.codeproject.com/Articles/1169069/Boost-Lexical-Cast-Wrapper) exists.

 ## Future Direction

-Future plan includes the numeric precision for float to string conversion.
+Future plan includes the numeric precision for float-to-string conversion.
 If this library proves to be popular enough among C++ developers, I intend to do a port to the C++ standard earlier than C++17.
 Maybe a C++23 [std::expected](https://en.cppreference.com/w/cpp/utility/expected) version is in the cards?

 ## Catalogue of Overloaded conv()

 This section lists all the `conv()` for your convenience since it could be hard to find relevant one in the single header library.

-`SF` class handles the string to float conversions.
+`SF` class handles the string-to-float conversions.

 ```Cpp
 // string convert to float